 Lead: EPA requires the authority to test water at the customers tap.
-Tap test show where a customer may have lead pipes or lead soldered copper pipes, the amount of lead or copper absorbed by the water is limited to safe levels of less than 15 ppb.
-If present, elevated levels of lead can cause serious health problems, especially for pregnant women and young children.
-Lead in drinking water is primarily from materials and components associated with service lines and household plumbing.
-Walker County Rural Water & Sewer Authority is responsible for providing high quality drinking water, but cannot control the variety of materials used in plumbing components.
-When your water has been sitting for several hours, you can minimize the potential for lead exposure by flushing your tap for 30 seconds to 2 minutes before using water for drinking or cooking.
-If you are concerned about lead in your water, you may wish to have your water tested.
-Information on lead in drinking water, testing methods, and steps you can take to minimize exposure is available from the Safe Drinking Water Hotline or at http://www.epa.gov/safewater/lead.
+Tap test show where a customer may have lead pipes or lead soldered copper pipes, the amount of lead or copper absorbed by the water is limited to safe levels of leas than 15 ppb.
+If present, elevated levels of elevates of evels of lead can cause serious health effects in people of all ages, especially pregnant people, infants (both formula-fed and breastfed), and young children.
+Lead in drinking water is primarily from materials and parts used in service lines and in home plumbing.
+Walker County Rural Water & Sewer Authority is responsible for providing high quality drinking water, but cannot control the variety of materials used in the plumbing in your home.
+Because lead levels may vary over time, lead exposure is possible even when your tap sampling results do not detect lead at one point in time.
+You can help protect yourself and your family by identifying and removing lead materials within your home plumbing and taking steps to reduce your family's risk.
+Using a filter, certified by an American National Standards Institute accredited certifier to reduce lead, is effective in reducing lead exposures.
+Follow the instructions provided with the filter to ensure the filter is used properly.
+Use only cold water for drinking, cooking, and making baby formula.
+Boiling water does not remove lead from water.
+Before using tap water for drinking, a shower, doing laundry or a load of dishes.
+If you have a lead service line or galvanized requiring replacement service line, you may need to flush your pipes for a longer period.
+If you have concerns about lead in your water, you may wish to have your water tested.
+To access Lead Tap Sample results for GA2950014 Walker Co Rural come by our office at 25 Shipp Road, Lafayette, GA.